 In DIN 4108-3 D.7.2 it is specified that the construction must be in a steady state for further evaluation.
 This also means that the total moisture mass must not continue to increase over the course of several years (moisture accumulation).
 This is checked in this section.
 First, it is checked whether the construction is already in a steady state for the selected calculation period.
 This is the case if the moisture content does not change by more than 1% from the end of one year to the end of the next.
 Such control also requires that the climate of one year has been applied cyclically.
 If this criterion is met, this assessment is completed positively.
 If there is still an increase, the calculation period can be further increased up to 10 years.
 If even then another moisture increase occurs, the evaluation is negative and the structure is not functional.
 Further evaluation is then no longer necessary.
-If you have switched on the single layer check, the moisture content of each single layer is available.
-You can exclude certain layers from this assessment in the options of this report.
-The report also shows the course of the moisture content in the entire construction and/or of each single layer.
+The report also shows the course of the moisture content in the entire construction.

-Image 38.
+Image 37.
 Output report - assessment moisture accumulation